sandzotym/Docker/README.md

 <img width="1033" alt="Screenshot 2022-02-14 at 11 06 44 PM" src="https://user-images.githubusercontent.com/93154062/153917046-86e1b8a7-a2ea-44fc-97a5-c680ebb6a891.png">

 * With Springboot 2.3.0 M1 version & above, it enables to create Docker Image from App itself using Cloud Native buildpacks.
 No Dockerfile is needed.
+Check terminal Commands for Execution.

+**Dockerization using Google JIB Library as a Container Tool** Advantages -
+- No Docker Installation
+- No Docker File
+- No Manual Bild & Push
+Check Terminal Commands for Execution